EmNudge/site/src/pages/notes/terminal-links.md

 ![VS Code right after hovering](https://assets.emnudge.com/vscode_link_posthover.png)

+**EDIT**: [Zed](https://zed.dev)'s terminal also does a great job of this, although the default styling is simply an underline as opposed to a custom one just for links.

 # logpipe

 My tool displays terminal content.
 I have a chance to do the correct thing.
 So I do!